chrisvoyager/LIRI-Bot/README.md

 	* The album that the song is from

-	If no song is provided then the program will default to "My Heart Will Go On" by Celine Dion
+	If no song is provided then the program will default to "Gotta Go" by Chung Ha

 * Step Three: node liri.js movie-this ```<movie name here>```.

 	This will output the following information to your terminal/bash window: